alpacahq/pipeline-live/migration.md

 pylivetrader can run the pipeline object from this package.

 ## USEquityPricing
-Most important class to think about first is the USEquityPricing class and it is well covered by `pipeline_live.data.iex.pricing.USEquityPricing` class.
+The most important class to think about first is the USEquityPricing class and it is well covered by `pipeline_live.data.iex.pricing.USEquityPricing` class.
 This class gets the market-wide daily price data (OHLCV) up to the